juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 container.RegisterWithInterfaces<InputManager>(binding);	// Registers the type and all implemented interfaces to the same binding.
 ```

+**Note**: registering a binding to a container of course requires that the types match in terms of being assignable to each other.
+The container performs a type check upon registration to make sure it won't run into trouble later on during the injection process itself.
+If it detects such a type mismatch, it will throw an exception.

 ### Advanced

 The predefined `DependencyContainer` type can be used to store bindings suitable for injection.
 A custom container type can be created however by implementing the `IDependencyContainer` interface.

 ## Contexts & Installers

-A dependency injection context defines _when_ and _who_ will be injected with the resources bound to a container.
-For example, this toolkit has three predefined contexts to start out with:
+Now that your objects can be prepared for injection and containers have been filled with bindings, it's time to define _who_ will be injected, and _when_.
+This is done using the concept of a dependency injection context.

+A context defines who will be injected based on the scope of objects it has access to.
+For example, if the context we're talking about would be the currently active scene, then it should search through the scene to find components that have the `Injectable` attribute.

+The following contexts are predefined by this framework:

 * The `GlobalDependencyContext` exists during the game's lifetime.
 Ideal for resources that should always be available.
 * The `SceneDependencyContext` exists on a per-scene basis.
 It's constrained to objects found in the scene it operates in.
-* The `HierarchyDependencyContext` operates on a specific GameObject and its children only.
+* The `HierarchyDependencyContext` operates on a specific GameObject and its children.

-A context alone merely defines _when_ bindings are injected, but not _what_ is injected.
-That's where a context installer comes into play.
-A context installer gathers the resources, binds them and registers them to the context's container.
-Then, when appropriate, the context will use its container and inject any objects that depend on its resources.
+A context defines a single container, which is to be filled up with bindings.
+It does so by looking for installers, which should install the bindings appropriate for the current context into its container.
+After the installation of the bindings is complete, the context is ready to inject the objects it has access to with its registered resources.

 ### Global Context

 The `GlobalDependencyContext` is a context that is valid throughout the entire game or program's lifetime.
-In Unity, before the very first scene is loaded, it will bind the resources that should be available at all times, e.g. an input manager, a scene loading manager, a content manager, etc.
+In Unity, before the very first scene is loaded, it will bind the resources that should be available at all times, e.g. an input manager, a scene loading manager, a content manager, etc. This context is always created upon start of the game or program when including this framework in your project.
+No need to do anything yourself in terms of setting it up.

-To install any global resources into the global container, a codebase search is performed for static methods marked with the `[GlobalContextInstaller]` attribute.
+To install any resources in this global container, a codebase search is performed for static methods marked with the `GlobalContextInstaller` attribute.
+This allows to already load in data, scriptable objects, etc. and assign them to the global container.

 ```cs
 private static class MyGlobalContextInstaller